-One, with the help of the Prebid server, you can scale up your demand.
+With the help of the Prebid server, you can scale up your demand.
 You can add as many SSPs as you want, without worrying about latency.
-Two, You can also expect as much as 40% improvement in latency.
+You can also expect as much as 40% improvement in latency.
 But this benefit is not limited to prebid only, you’ll get this scalability and reduced latency with any other server-side setup as well.

 A client-side setup sends multiple requests to the ad server, and the browser handles the auction, so the latency increases.
 On the other hand, a server-side setup needs just a single request, and the complete auction takes place on the server-side, so the latency decreases automatically.

 Another benefit of Prebid Server is that it is best suited for monetizing AMP pages.
 AMP pages use the RTC framework which is very restrictive for implementing header bidding.
 It limits the number of requests, at the same time, the timeouts in AMP are also very short (1000ms).

 Prebid Server shines in such an environment with unified auctions (single request) and less latency.
 How?

 The RTC framework allows only up to 5 requests at a time.
 It means you cannot connect more than 5 demand partners with an AMP page, but typically a publisher connects with 7-8 demand partners to create a high demand for increased revenue.
 To overcome this obstacle, the Prebid server acts as a wrapper that can send requests to as many demand partners as you want.
 The dedicated servers are also way more powerful than a user’s browser, hence the auction takes place at lightning speed with no timeout issues.

 Here’s an overview of how Prebid Server works for banner and video ads: